temporalio/documentation/docs-src/prod-readiness-context/data-encryption.md

 ---
 id: data-encryption
 title: How to encrypt data using a custom Data Converter
-description: Using encryption in your custom Data Converter ensures that all your sensitive application data is secure when handled by the Temporal Server.
+description: Configure your custom encryption logic with `PayloadCodec` and set it with a custom Data Converter.
 sidebar_label: Data Encryption
 tags:
   - guide-context